apiato/documentation/docs/getting-started/software-architectural-patterns.md

 Apiato comes with some default containers.
 All the containers are optional, and some of them contain essential features.

-Let's say you don't want to use the built in documentation generator feature of Apiato.
+Let's say you don't want to use the built-in documentation generator feature of Apiato.
 To get rid of that feature you can simply delete the `documentation` container.

 To remove a Container, simply delete the folder then run `composer update` to remove its dependencies.

-#### Create new Container {#porto-new-container}
+#### Create a new Container {#porto-new-container}

 ##### Option 1) Using the Code Generator: {#porto-new-container-code-generator}